Anon277ARG/gcp-backend-ha-lab/README.md

     </tr>
   </table>
   <p align="center">
-    <sub><b>Technical evidence:</b> EThe Load Balancer distributes the requests among the different backends,
+    <sub><b>Technical evidence:</b> The Load Balancer distributes the requests among the different backends,
-allowing each node to respond with a different image according to the script's logic<code>app.py</code>.</sub>
+allowing each node to respond with a different image according to the script's logic <code>app.py</code>.</sub>
   </p>

   <br>

   <p align="center">
     <b>And to finish with the LinkedIn rhetoric...</b><br>
-    I present to you the most beautiful being in the world: <b>Pipi (Máximo)</b>,the true engine and the inspiration behind every line of code and every cloud configuration. 👶💙
+    I present to you the most beautiful being in the world: <b>Pipi (Máximo)</b>, the true engine and the inspiration behind every line of code and every cloud configuration. 👶💙
   </p>
 </div>